th2-net/th2-grpc-common/README.md

 + "abc-123", "*-????"    --&gt; false

 N.B. the sequence `*?` does not work properly at present in match strings.

-### 4.1.0

-+ Added event / message batch metadata with the external_user_queue field.
-This field can be used to send MQ message to direct queue instead of schema routing in some cases.

-### 4.0.0

-+ Extended event / message ids to support book & page.
-  + The timestamp and book fields have been included into both of ids
-  + The group field has been added to message id
-  + The scope field has benn added to event id

 ### 3.3.0